feathersjs/feathers/packages/authentication/docs/migrating.md

 After usage by ourselves and others we realized that there were some limitations in the previous architecture.
 These new changes allow for some pretty awesome functionality and flexibility that are outlined in [New 1.0 Features](./new-1.0-features.md).

 We've also decoupled the authentication strategies and permissions from the core authentication.
-While many apps needs these, not **every** app does.
+While many apps need these, not **every** app does.
 This has also allowed us to better test each piece in isolation.

 They are now located here: